jiisoft/jiiframework.ru/docs/guide-en/db-dao.md

 db.createCommand().delete('user', 'status = 0').execute();
 ```

-Also you can call [[Jii.sql.Command.batchInsert()]] to insert multiple rows in single query, it will work faster:
+Also you can call [[Jii.data.Command.batchInsert()]] to insert multiple rows in single query, it will work faster:

 ```js
 // table name, column names, column values